The-Firexx/trackmania2020apidocumentation/ProdTrackmania.md

   * accessToken and refreshToken

-## GET /mapRecords/?accountIdList=*some ids* *other parameters like seasonId or addPersonalBest*
+## GET /mapRecords/?accountIdList=*some ids*&addPersonalBest=*boolean*&seasonId=*seasonId*&mapIdList=*mapIdList* *other parameters like seasonId or addPersonalBest*

-* Use: Get more info about a record, and the url leads to a ghost file
+* Use: Get more info about a record, and the url leads to a ghost file, that you can use to download and played it on the replay editor (***check some relevant use cases README about how you can watch a ghost file on Trackmania***)

 * Headers: **1 and 2.1**

 * Params
   * accountIdList - list of accountIds
   * addPersonalBest - true or false, idk what is this for
+* seasonId - ID of the season
+  * mapIdList - IDs of the map to lookup

 * Response

   ````json